RobertoLFRA/RobertoLFRA/README.md

-# Welocme to my profile! :P 👋
+# Welcome to my profile! :P 👋
 Hello my name is Roberto and i am from Valencia, Spain, i am a software developer and hacking ethical

 Usually i use C#, C++, Rust, Haskell, Lua, Javascript and Python.😊